grasshoff/philhistcomp/docs/terminological_continuity/Zwischenbericht.md

 1. **Preparation 1 (before importing the txt-files into Jupyter Notebook)**

     1. find all the relevant writings in txt-format and in one coherent language (already done except for Ockham, probably in Latin as most parts of the writings haven't been translated into English yet.
 I will thus use the spaCy model for Latin, whose efficiency is uncertain.)
+    2. if source = pdf/scan, use tesseract to obtain txt-file. also consider some (manual) pre-processing (either before using tesseract or as part of step 4 below): cut out cover page, foreword/intro/epilogue (if not written by author in question), index, etc. Special treatment for 'dialogues' (such as objection-and-response section in Descartes' Meditations, or Plato's socratic dialogues): only take into account responses, i.e. those parts of the dialogue which express the view of the author.
+Another problematic 'style' requiring special treatment: citations (a kind of 'Fremdautorenzuschreibung' which cannot be identified without context)
-    2. merge all the relevant writings of the three authors, i.e. create 3 big txt-files, one for each author, containing all the relevant raw data: Descartes.txt, Suarez.txt, Ockham.txt
+    3. merge all the relevant writings of the three authors, i.e. create 3 big txt-files, one for each author, containing all the relevant raw data: Descartes.txt, Suarez.txt, Ockham.txt
-    3. clean up the txt-files: page numbers, footnotes, words sticking together etc. (ideally: write or find an algorithm to do the job for me)
+    4. clean up the txt-files: page numbers, footnotes, words sticking together etc. (ideally: write or find an algorithm to do the job for me)

 2. **Preparation 2 (in Jupyter Notebook)**